vrw-GH/ignident/dev/wp/wp-content/plugins/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 2.2.7 =
+* New: Detailed live visitors tab
+* Improvement: responsiveness on mobile, restored 1280px breakpoint
+* Improvement: suspicious data (over 1000 visits from 1 user) is now only detected and the admin notified, not automatically removed.
+* Fix: on multisite with Burst network activated, the endpoint incorrectly did not detect Burst as active, which prevents tracking from occurring.

+= 2.2.6.1 =
+* Fix: remove false positive notice about missing tables.

+= 2.2.6 =
+* Improvement: pass post_id to javascript using a data attribute in the body element, to improve accuracy of the page specific pageviews.
+* Improvement: dropped usage of the imprecise post_meta pageviews metric entirely.
+* Improvement: made it possible to track hook goals with cookieless tracking.
+* Improvement: migrated all remaining css to tailwind css.
+* Fix: Group by on parameters overview should group by combination of parameter and value.

+= 2.2.5 =
+* Fix: incorrect calculation of bounces and bounce rate.
+* Fix: upgrade link on archiving not working.

 = 2.2.4 =
 * New: debug information in Site Health Info.
 * New: wildcard filtering on page URL in advanced filters, by adding an asterisk behind your string.